 In general, more healthcare providers are educated about online reputation management best practices and acknowledge the value of patient feedback.
-However, considering the business impact of a strong reputation, overall engagement numbers are still relatively low — about half of practices request feedback, for instance.
+However, considering the business impact strong reputations can have on a physician’s practice, overall engagement numbers are still relatively low — about half of practices request feedback, for instance.

-With results from this second annual survey, providers, practice managers, and practice owners can see areas of competitive advantage and opportunity, and understand where to hone their doctor reputation management focus.
+With results from this second annual reputation management survey, providers, practice managers, and practice owners can see areas of competitive advantage and opportunity, and understand where to hone their doctor reputation management focus.

 Although nearly half of surveyed healthcare providers don’t know how to improve their online reputation, there is still a sign of improvement year-over-year: a 17.5 percent increase in those providers who do, compared to 2018 survey results.